-L6326W: Ignoring ZEROPAD attribute for non-root execution region <ername>.
+Ignoring ZEROPAD attribute for non-root execution region <ername>.

 ZEROPAD only applies to root execution regions.
-A root region is a region whose execution address is the same as its load address, and so does not need to be moved/copied at run-time.
+A root region is a region whose execution address is the same as its load address, and so does not require moving or copying at run-time.